 Are you seeing any evidence of others eating less meat and more vegetables?

 Flexitarianism is a well-documented trend.
 It’s not my generation who are embracing it, but the younger one.
 I think that’s what we are looking at in the future.

-But you do have to watch out when making the shift so you are not eating processed crap, which is what many people do wrong.
+But you do have to watch out when making the shift so you're not eating processed food, which is what many people do wrong.